5 years March of hope: We stay united!

 In recent months migrantifa groups have formed in many places.
 These groups combine anti-fascism with the demands of migrant communities.
 The success of the Black Lives Matter movement has meant that the structural dimensions of racism are now being discussed by the general public.
 The experiences from Chemnitz, Halle and Hanau are connected with what we know from Minneapolis or Moria: Institutional racism is a system that shapes our everyday life: in offices and government bureaucracies, in the police, when looking for accommodation and at work.
 Exclusion creates the conditions for racist exploitation in low-wage sectors and the underground economy.

-We demand the denazification of offices, authorities, and police.
+We demand the denazification of offices and authorities, of police and xxxyyy.

 From 2-4 September locally decentralised!